League of Greeks from Egypt and the Middle East

 At EEAMA, our mission is to foster a vibrant community where everyone feels welcome.
 We aim to create opportunities for social interaction and personal growth through various activities and events.

-Sunday 02 November - Synestiasis
+Sunday 05 April - Synestiasis

-Wednesday 12 November - Morning Gathering
+Wednesday 22 April - Morning Gathering

-Wednesday 26 November - Morning Gathering
+Wednesday 13 May - Morning Gathering

-Sunday 07 December - Synestiasis
+Sunday 07 June - Synestiasis

-Wednesday 10 December - Morning Gathering
+Wednesday 10 June - Morning Gathering

-Wednesday 11 February - Morning Gathering
+Wednesday 24 June - Morning Gathering

-Wednesday 25 February - Morning Gathering
+Wednesday 08 July - Morning Gathering

 The President of EEAMA Mr Loukas Rizopoulos and Vice President Mr Nick Carayanis will provide a new message to our existing and new members very soon!